(Last Update: 04/18/2025)

 A Hybrid mattress combines the benefits of innerspring support and foam or latex comfort layers, offering a balance of firm support and plush comfort.

-They facilitate air circulation and provide a more robust structural support system than a solid foam mattress, making them suitable for all sleeping positions, particularly side sleepers.
+• They facilitate air circulation and provide a more robust structural support system than a solid foam mattress, making them suitable for different sleeping positions, particularly side sleepers.

 Factors to Consider When Choosing a Mattress